Rami3ll/Rami3ll.github.io/_posts/Vulnhub/2022-5-3-Deathnote.md

 ### Preface
   Hi! this is a walkthrough of the Vulnhub machine [Deathnote](https://www.vulnhub.com/entry/deathnote-1,739/),One of my favourite anime's of all time and described by the author as a Straight forward box, ranked
 Level - easy with a very helpful advice "don't waste too much time thinking outside the box".
 Initially I felt it was too easy to make a writeup about this machine but I encountered some things for the first time while hacking wordpress, and I hope it'll be of help to you just incase you get stuck;)
 There are 2 intended ways of gaining Access, I'll walk you through both ways!
-The goa is simple...Get Root!
+The goal is simple...Get Root!

 ### Live Host Discovery
   Once deployed on a hypervisor, we need to find a way to find our targets ip, this we could do through an arp-scan with netdiscover or the arp-scan command utility::
 - with arp-scan

 ```
 ┌──(azazel㉿azazel)-[~/Vulnhub/Deathnote]
 └─$ sudo arp-scan 192.168.0.124/24